george123wright/Portfolio/README.md

   - Strong Buy Recommendation -> +3
   - Hold Recommendation -> -1
-  - Sell or Strong Sell Recomendation -> -5
+  - Sell or Strong Sell Recommendation -> -5

   I then consider the stock prices movement within the market: